Ranjan Gogoi: CJI under RTI act

 On 13 November 2019, a constitution bench led by Gogoi, along with Justices N. V. Ramana, Dhananjaya Y. Chandrachud, Sanjiv Khanna and Deepak Gupta, ruled that the office of Chief Justice of India fell under the Right to Information act.
 The bench argued that transparency did not undermine judicial independence.

 Tribunals and Finance act

 On 13 November 2019, a five-judge constitution bench led by Gogoi, with Justices N. V. Ramana, Dhananjaya Y. Chandrachud, Sanjiv Khanna and Deepak Gupta, struck down the rules under the Finance Act 2017 which related to the composition and functioning of judicial tribunals in its entirety.
-The bench also referred the passing of the Finance act as a money bill to a larger bench.
+The bench also referred the passing of the Finance Act as a money bill to a larger bench.
 Gogoi wrote the majority opinion, and Chandrachud and Khanna wrote separate but concurring opinions.
-The bench also directed the Ministry of Law to carry out a judicial impact assessment of all tribunals, and in the majority opinion the bench argued that certain powers related to tribunals was not "intended to vest solely with the Legislature".
+The bench also directed the Ministry of Law to carry out a judicial impact assessment of all tribunals, and in the majority opinion the bench argued that certain powers related to tribunals were not "intended to vest solely with the Legislature".